ajam/pulp/README.md

 Beacuse comments aren't built into the interface, we've included an icon in the header that link to a page that hosts your comments.
 It's a simple anchor tag so you can add an external link to a comments page.
 Or, if you don't have comments, you can delete that toolbar button.

+#### Feeling at ease

+The CSS animations and transitions use a custom ease `cubic-bezier(0,0,.2,1)` which is a slightly modified `easeOutQuint`, so it's faster at the beginning than it is toward the end.
+This movement makes the animations feel snappier and more reactive when the user initiates an action, such as opening the side drawer, for instance.

 ### Extra configuration

 Pulp also has a few options that it lets you change, if you so wish.
 They are all in the `config.js` file.
 Here's what a sample configuruation looks like with an explanation of what the values do.
 For the most part, you won't have to change any of the animation timings